MicrosoftDocs/Hololens/hololens/hololens2-deployment-guide.md

 ## Scenario 1: External Use

-Contoso Company wants to ship a HoloLens 2 device to an external client's plant for short-term or long-term usage.
+Contoso Company wants to ship a HoloLens 2 device to an external client's plant for short-term or long-term use.
 For the purpose of this scenario, Remote Assist is the primary Mixed Reality app being used.

 ## FAQ